A New Direction (And a Free Book for You)

 This book represents a significant new direction for how I share the Inside-Out understanding.
 It moves away from passive philosophy and dives directly into the biological “Virtual Reality” system we are all born with.

 Because I want this foundational understanding to be available to everyone, I am offering the digital version of the book for free.
-Download your copy of the User Manual here (Just enter $0 at checkout).
+You can download your copy of the User Manual instantly right here—no checkout or sign-ups required.

 The Rebrand: Rendered Reality